ServiceStackApps/typescript-redux/README.md

 ### [Counter.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example07/Counter.tsx)

-We'll start by creating controls for specifying Width and Height, to do this we need to refactor our Counter into a reusable Component starting with a custom `field` property to specify the state it should manage.
+We'll start by creating controls for specifying Width and Height, to do this we need to refactor our `Counter` into a reusable Component starting with a custom `field` property to specify the state it should manage.
 We'll also add a `step` property enabling further customization to be able to increment by a custom value.

-Since we're going to be sending multiple actions I'll also adopt a semantic naming convention for action types going forward using the format `{Type}_{Event}`, which for a Counter would be `COUNTER_CHANGE`:
+Since we're going to be sending multiple actions I'll also adopt a semantic naming convention for action types going forward using the format `{Type}_{Event}`, which for a Counter update becomes `COUNTER_CHANGE`:

 ```typescript
 import * as React from 'react';